ircam-ismm/webaudio-tutorials/scheduling/step-sequencer.md

 ]
 ```

-Let's then write the code to intialize our score:
+Let's then write the code to initialize our score:

 ```js {4-20}
 // ./main.js